radumarias/aws-lambda-axum-dynamodb-template/README.md

 # Install

-Crate a Policy `MyResourceGroupsFullAccess` with this
+In AWS IAM crate a Policy `MyResourceGroupsFullAccess` with this

 ```json
 {